 Genetic Engineering and Canola

-Today, about 82 percent of the world’s Canola crop is genetically engineered to resist Roundup.
-The Roundup-Ready Canola seed is patented by Monsanto, and farmers can be sued for saving the seed or for having “unauthorized” Canola plants on their fields.
+Today, about 90 percent of the world’s Canola crop is genetically engineered to resist Roundup.
+The Roundup-Ready Canola seed is patented by Bayer-Monsanto, and farmers can be sued for saving the seed or for having “unauthorized” Canola plants on their fields.

-Since pollen drift is impossible to stop, it is almost impossible for organic Canola farmers to keep these patented contaminants out of their crops.
+Since canola is wind pollenated, and pollen drift is impossible to stop, it is almost impossible for organic Canola farmers to keep these patented contaminants out of their crops.
 It is also next to impossible for farmers (organic or otherwise) to combat the Superweeds that are evolving in response to constant, massive doses of Roundup.

 There are numerous concerns about genetically engineered (GM) crops that should make anyone cautious (at best) about their consumption.
-But the simple fact that Roundup-Ready Canola is doused repeatedly throughout the season with an extremely toxic herbicide that is known to harm both people and planet, is reason enough to stay far away from it.
+But the simple fact that Roundup-Ready Canola is doused repeatedly throughout the season with a carcinogenic herbicide that is known to harm both people and planet, is reason enough to stay far away from it.

 Bogus Health Claims for Canola